umutafacan/FlickerSampleRepo/README.md

 # flickerSampleRepo

-  * This project is an exercise project for Job interview.
-Because the documentation of exercise is confidential, it can not found on this repo.
   * The overview of application is a simple flickr client which has some features listed below:
   * Displaying recent photos
   * Searching photos with a text